cafrinko/GitHub-User-Lookup/README.md

 ## Technologies Used

-_To create this app, Angular and Typescript were used._
+_To create this app, JavaScript, Node, Gulp, Bower and the GitHub API were used._

 ### License